This post may contain affiliate links. When you purchase through links on my site, I may earn a commission at no cost to you. Learn more

 Sugar snap peas will grow in full sun or partial shade so there are multiple options on where to place your snap pea plants.
 Peas are typically an early spring crop because they do not like the hot weather.
 Depending on your growing season, if it is not too hot in early fall you might also be able to fit in a fall crop of sugar snap peas.
 Sugar snap peas will slow their growth and production if temperatures are consistently above 70 degrees.

 Plant your sugar snap peas as soon as the ground has thawed and after your last frost date in the spring.
 You can dust your sugar snap pea seeds with pea inoculant.
 Pea inoculant is a beneficial bacterium that can help the pea plants grow more vigorously and increase pod production.
-Plant your seeds 1 inch deep and 2 inches apart if planting bush varieties or 4 inches apart if planting vining varieties.
+Direct sow your seeds 1 inch deep and 2 inches apart if planting bush varieties or 4 inches apart if planting vining varieties.
 If growing bush varieties you can grow them in wide bands or blocks so that they support each other when growing.
 When growing vining varieties I usually grown wide rows on either side of my trellis so as they grow I can help attach them to the trellis with twine.

 Once planted make sure the soil for the peas is consistently moist.
 Most varieties will sprout within 7 to 10 days of planting.